Eyelid Lift with Dr. Baljeet K. Purewal – Board-Certified Oculoplastic Surgeon

 At this initial consultation, Dr. Baljeet Purewal discusses the various treatments and surgeries that she believes will benefit the patient.
 She is always happy to answer any questions her patients have; therefore, patients are encouraged to ask questions.

-Preparing for a New Jersey Eyelid Lift
+Preparing for Eyelid Lift

 There are several things that patients need to do before their blepharoplasty procedure.
 Patients should have all preparations completed about a week before their surgery date.

 Since patients receive sedation or general anesthesia during the blepharoplasty procedure, they will not be able to drive themselves home, therefore, patients need to ask someone they trust to come with them on the day of their blepharoplasty procedure.
 For the safety of her patients, Dr. Purewal does not permit the use any kind of for-hire transportation service following procedures that require sedation or general anesthesia.
 Therefore, patients who arrive without their driver on the day of their procedure will need to reschedule.

 Patients need to take the week of their procedure off.

 Patients who use products that contain nicotine need to discontinue using them four weeks before their surgical procedure and four weeks after their blepharoplasty.

 Dark sunglasses are necessary to protect the eyes as they heal, therefore, patients who do not have a pair of dark sunglasses need to purchase some.